St. Ann's, Belize

 St. Ann's is a village in the Belize District of the central-east coastal region of Belize.
 Though the area was originally inhabited by Mayans this village was established in the region of Belize that was first settled by Europeans.
-It is one of 192 municipalities administrated at the village level in the country for census taking purposes.
+It is one of 192 municipalities administered at the village level in the country for census taking purposes.
 The village had a population of 97 in 2010.
 This represents roughly 0.1% of the district's total population.
 No census record was taken for the village in 2020.